sigstore/docs/content/en/about/bundle.md

 #### Transparency Log Entries

-One or more transparency logs entries to provide proof of inclusion in a public log and optionally a timestamp to validate signing occurred during ceritificate validity.
+Transparency Log entries can provide proof that a signing event was written to a public log.
+They are not required by the spec but inclusion of one or more transparency log entries is highly encouraged for bundles subject to public consumption.
+The embedded signed entry timestamp may be used to validate signing occurred during ceritificate validity.

 ```json
 "verificationMaterial": {